-(i) witnessing (or attesting, authenticating or certifying) the execution of a power of attorney for use overseas;
+(i) witnessing (or stating, confirming or certifying) a power of attorney for use overseas;

-(ii) attesting, authenticating or certifying personal documents for use overseas (e.g. migration, marriage, property or estate purposes);
+(ii) stating, confirming or certifying personal documents for use overseas (e.g. migration, marriage, property or estate purposes);

-(iii) attesting, authenticating or certifying personal, company or business documents for foreign transactions.
+(iii) stating, confirming or certifying personal, company or business documents for foreign dealings.

-This function, carried out by the Notary Public, is described as “notarisation”.
+This role which is carried out by the Notary Public is called “notarisation”.

-Notarisation is often required in international transactions where the identity and capacity of the parties needs to be checked in order, for instance, to minimise the risk of fraud.
-There is increasing demand for notarisation in light of worldwide anti-money laundering and “know your client” requirements.
+Notarisation is often needed in international dealings where the identity and official role of the parties need to be checked so there is less risk of fraud.
+There is much more demand for notarisation because of worldwide anti-money laundering and “know your client” requirements.

-A document for use overseas must also sometimes be notarised in order to have formal validly in that country.
+A document for use overseas must also sometimes be notarised to be accepted in that country.